 - Any signs of leakage such as stained ceilings, mold and/or mildew growth on ceiling/walls

-By ensuring that your property’s roof system is sound and without flaw before solar panel installation, you will save thousands in the long term by avoiding the additional costs of solar panel removal and reinstallation.
-In addition, you will also enjoy a peace of mind knowing that your investment in solar power is built upon a solid foundation.
+By ensuring that your roof is sound before solar panel installation, you will save thousands in the long term by avoiding the additional costs of solar panel removal and reinstallation.
+In addition, you will also enjoy peace of mind knowing that your investment in solar power is built upon a solid foundation.